cassidyjames/cassidyjames.github.io/resume.md

 ## Experience

-Ten years of front-end web development, six years of open source collaboration, and six years of user experience design and architecture.
+Ten years of front-end web development, seven years of open source collaboration, and seven years of user experience design and architecture.

 <!--
 ### Freelance _2016–present_